 This policy applies to accredited nurse anesthesia programs preparing students for entry into practice.
-Programs are required to provide information on student headcount enrollment data annually.
-The Council will use these data to monitor overall growth of the programs it accredits.
-The Council requires programs to verify there are adequate resources to support an education program that meets Council standards and to secure prior approval before increasing the number of students.
+Programs are required to provide information on student headcount enrollment data each year as part of the Annual Report process.
+The Council will use these data to monitor overall growth of the programs it accredits to verify the adequacy of resources to support a program and to ensure the program is otherwise able to meet Council Standards.
+The Council requires programs to provide information on student headcount enrollment data and seek prior approval for significant increases in class size.